phaakma/linz_wfs/readme.md

 ### -n --name
 This is the only argument that is required every time.
 It is used to create the subdirectory for a given configuration and therefore in subsequent runs it identifies which folder to read in the configuration from and write any data to.
 Avoid special characters and spaces.
-> --name nzproperty
+> run.bat **--name nzproperty** --init --layer 50804 --field id

 ### -i --init
 A flag used to initialise a new configuration.
 Requires --name, --layer and --field.
+> run.bat --name nzproperty **--init** --layer 50804 --field id

 ### -l --layer
 Used when initialising a new configuration, is a LINZ layer id.
 Is written into the config.json file so is not required to be used after the initial command.
-> --layer 50804
+> run.bat --name nzproperty --init **--layer 50804** --field id

 ### -f --field
 Used when initialising a new configuration, is the name of the unique primary key field as specified by LINZ.
 Look this up on the LINZ website.
 Used by the append tool when performing the upsert for updates.
-> --field id
+> run.bat --name nzproperty --init --layer 50804 **--field id**

 ### -w -wkid
 Used when initialising a new configuration, the wkid to be used to download the data in.
 If not specified it defaults to NZTM (2193).
-> --wkid 2193
+> run.bat --name nzproperty --init --layer 50804 --field id **--wkid 4326**

 ### -d --download
 A flag used to request a full download.
+> run.bat --name nzproperty **--download**

 ### -c --changeset
 A flag used to request a changeset.
+> run.bat --name nzproperty  **--changeset**

 ### -p --purge
 A flag used to request that old json files, downloaded zip files and old changeset feature classes be deleted.
 The "retain_after_purge" option in the config.json file determines how many old files are kept.
+> run.bat --name nzproperty --changeset **--purge**

 ### -r --resume
 Resume polling for a previous full export attempt.
 If you initiated a full download, but it never downloaded, you can use the LINZ export id to resume and download it.